MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-compliance.md

 - Cross-tenant connections
 - Environments with no apps or flows
 - Custom connectors using HTTP environments
-- Non-Managed environments
+- Non-managed environments

 :::image type="content" source="media/pbi-compliance1.png" alt-text="Compliance and Governance insights":::

-From each card, you can drill-through to a list of apps, flows or environments matching the selected criteria:
+From each card, you can drill-through to a list of apps, flows, or environments matching the selected criteria.

 :::image type="content" source="media/pbi-compliance2.png" alt-text="Compliance and Governance drill-through":::